 Access documents, surveys, data and information pertinent to practice in Ontario written specifically by and for speech‐language pathologists and audiologists, including OSLA’s Suggested Fee Schedules.

 Save money with Discounted Rates for advertising in OSLA publications, including Job Ads and our Find a Practitioner listings.

-Enjoy many Membership Benefits, such as greatly reduced rates for Professional Liability Insurance, Home and Auto Insurance, listed here.
+Enjoy many Membership Benefits, such as greatly reduced rates for Professional Liability Insurance through Prolink and, Home and Auto and Health Insurance through Johnson Insurance, listed here.

 Already a Member?
 Log in here.

 OSLA's Membership Year runs from April 1, 2019 to March 31, 2020.